justcho5/ml_projects/README.md

 In order to generate the prediction file simply run the run.py script:

+The test.csv and train.csv must be provided in project1/data/

     python run.py

 This will create the output file in *project1/data/output.csv*